 - Work just over 6 hours in one day to earn $100

-It’s not that difficult to make $100 a day.
-The key is to know the opportunities that are out there and hone in on what makes sense for your life.
+To make $100 in a day, it helps to know what opportunities are out there and then hone in on what makes sense for your life.

 Meanwhile, if you specifically want to start earning money from home, check out our Work From Home Guide.